GridPlus/client/README.md

 ```

 ### Troubleshooting
 Here are some common issues and solutions.

-#### When I run the client, I see panic: Agent's setup key was not registered by Grid+
+Note that errors are, by default, logged to `src/agent.log`.

+#### "Serial number not registered with Grid+"

-You need to register your agent (with its setup key) via our demo web portal.
-*NOTE: This is not yet possible.
+You need to register your agent (with its setup key) via our demo web portal. *NOTE: This is not yet possible.
 Coming soon.*

 #### install.sh fails to fetch packages
 This is likely an issue with fetching go-ethereum.
 OSX and Ubuntu 16.04 should be fine, but we have run into issues with Ubuntu 14.04.
 If you have a problem on another OS, please let us know.

-### My client says "Waiting for registration..." forever
+#### "Waiting for agent to be claimed..." continues forever
 It is waiting for you to claim it.
 You may do so on our web portal. *NOTE: This is not yet possible.
 Coming soon.*

-### getsockopt: connection refused
+#### getsockopt: connection refused
 You cannot hit the RPC provider.